Dehydrating Time & Temperature Guide: Fruits, Vegetables, Meat, Herbs, Spices & Leather

 How long a particular food should be dehydrated is the most asked question for any beginner and intermediate dehydrator users.
 If you want to try out the latest fruit leather recipe or make beef jerky at home, read on to know more about complete dehydrating times for different types of food.

-Why Difference Dehydrating Time for Different Food Items?
+Why Different Dehydrating Time for Different Food Items?

 Dehydrating food is the best way to preserve its nutrients.
 Enzymes are an important part of food items because they assist the body in digestion and other processes.
 By using a food dehydrator, the nutritional value of food is preserved.
 How does this come about?
 The process of dehydrating removes water by warming food at low temperatures enabling the food to preserve its nutritional value while changing in texture, longevity and provide variety in food choices.

 Whether you are dehydrating fruits or vegetables, herbs or spices, there is a difference in the dehydration time, because food is farmed and harvested in different quantities and contains differing levels of moisture and fats.
-Food is preserved using a dehydrator by decreasing moisture content and slowing down the bacterial growth and spoilage thereby leading to a long shelf life.
+Food is preserved using a dehydrator by decreasing moisture content and slowing down bacterial growth and spoilage thereby leading to longer shelf life.

 1) Water Content and Dehydrating Time